DocteurPing/HelaLabsTest/README.md

 This Go program is designed to find words that can be constructed from a given set of letters.
 The program takes a set of letters as a command-line argument and reads a list of English words from a file named "words.txt".
 It then identifies and displays the words that can be constructed from the provided letters.

-### This is the benchamark version of this program it will generate a random string of different length and then find all the words that can be made from it.
-It will also display infromation about the execution time and the number of words found.
+### This is the benchmark version of this program it will generate a random string of different length and then find all the words that can be made from it.
+It will also display information about the execution time and the number of words found.

 ## Instructions